 I have two phones and I use neither like a conventional mobile phone:

 Apple iPhone SE - 2nd Gen: Regular smartphone hardware and software (so pwned by Apple).
-This is my desk phone, kept in a closed drawer in my desk with volume off and ignored other than to authenticate by OTP text message with my lower security level accounts when logging in using my Fedora machines.
-It also has a couple of current account apps.
-Always on and always plugged in to the power.
+Every man and his dog’s website asks for my phone number and this is the number I give out to everyone who wants to store my number ready for the next data breach or sell it to data brokers.
+I leave it switched off and in a drawer in my desk.
+I use it occasionally to authenticate by OTP text message with my lower security-level accounts when logging in using my Linux machines.
 This phone is also my backup internet if my fibre broadband goes down.

 My current TV was consciously bought just before “smart” TVs became the only option and I mainly use is as a monitor for a small Chrultrabox.
-I also avoid “smart” devices like “smart” watches, “smart” “speakers” (usually internet connected microphones), TVs or washing machines, or even cars?
+I also avoid “smart” devices like “smart” watches, “smart speakers” (internet connected microphones) or washing machines.
 Like any computer running closed source software these devices can be used by the manufacturer to spy on you, extract rent or be hacked and used in botnets.

 See also Mr. Robot S02E01